Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Numerical findings

 Tying in with this speech, in Fig. \ref{fig:my_label5} we plot the number of examples $M$ w.r.t. the critical load $\gamma_c$, for different values of $P$.
 We recall that the critical load $\gamma_c$ is the load beyond which a black-out scenario emerges, namely $\lim\limits_{\gamma\to\gamma_c^{-}}\m\neq 0$ and $\lim\limits_{\gamma\to \gamma_c^{+}} \m= 0$.
 The black dotted line represents the critical load of the Hopfield dense neural network as a reference.
-We can see that, when $M$ is chosen following the prescription in \eqref{eq:loadM}, we can reach the performances of Hopfield dense network. \\ Finally, in Fig. \ref{fig:my_label6} we show the phase diagrams in the space $(\tilde \beta, \gamma)$ for different values of $P$ (each corresponding to a different panel) and comparing the transitions lines obtained for different values of $M$ (depicted in different styles).
-Interestingly, as $M$ increases, the retrieval zone gets wider, whereas the instability region tends to get thinner.
+We can see that, when $M$ is chosen following the prescription in \eqref{eq:loadM}, we can reach the performances of Hopfield dense network. \\ Finally, in Fig. \ref{fig:my_label6} we show the phase diagrams in the space $(\tilde \beta, \gamma)$ for different values of $P$ (each corresponding to a different panel).
+Interestingly, as $M$ increases, the retrieval zone gets wider.